jostylr/rix-lang-parser/docs/parsing.md

 ## Overview

 The RiX parser is a Pratt parser implementation that converts tokenized RiX code into Abstract Syntax Trees (ASTs).
-It handles the full spectrum of RiX language features including mathematical expressions, assignments, function calls, pipe operations, metadata annotations, and more.
+It handles the full spectrum of RiX language features including mathematical expressions, assignments, function calls, pipe operations, metadata annotations, comments, and more.

 ## Architecture